 What actually happens in your First Session with a Psychologist?
 Tips to Help you Prepare

-Coming to a Psychology session for the first time can sometimes be a daunting.
+Coming to a Individual Counselling session for the first time can sometimes be a daunting.
 Just booking the appointment can be hard, let alone attending and not knowing what to expect.
 Let us shed some light on what happens in that first appointment to make it a little less scary and to help you prepare as best you can.

 The First Appointment

 You will be asked to come in 10 to 15 minutes early for your first appointment to fill out some paperwork (similar to the stuff you fill out at the doctors).
 When it’s time for your appointment, your Psychologist will come out and take you into at the consulting room.
 This room should be nice and comfortable and usually has a desk, couch (yep it’s true!) and consulting chair.

 TIP: If at this point you are worried about anything regarding the room (such as being in a room with a closed door or sitting with your back to the door), please let your Psychologist know as they will be able to make provisions for this.